micmejia/bible-dump/NKJV/Matthew/Matt 9.md

 When Jesus heard _that,_ He said to them, "Those who are well have no need of a physician, but those who are sick.

 ###### 13
 But go and learn what _this_ means: 'I desire mercy and not sacrifice.'
-For I did not come to call the righteous, but sinners, [^b]to repentance." ## Jesus Is Questioned About Fasting
+For I did not come to call the righteous, but sinners, to repentance." ## Jesus Is Questioned About Fasting

 ###### 14
-Then the disciples of John came to Him, saying, "Why do we and the Pharisees fast [^c]often, but Your disciples do not fast?"
+Then the disciples of John came to Him, saying, "Why do we and the Pharisees fast often, but Your disciples do not fast?"

 ###### 15
-And Jesus said to them, "Can the [^d]friends of the bridegroom mourn as long as the bridegroom is with them?
+And Jesus said to them, "Can the friends of the bridegroom mourn as long as the bridegroom is with them?
 But the days will come when the bridegroom will be taken away from them, and then they will fast.

 ###### 16
-No one puts a piece of unshrunk cloth on an old garment; for [^e]the patch pulls away from the garment, and the tear is made worse.
+No one puts a piece of unshrunk cloth on an old garment; for the patch pulls away from the garment, and the tear is made worse.

 ###### 17
-Nor do they put new wine into old wineskins, or else the wineskins [^f]break, the wine is spilled, and the wineskins are ruined.
+Nor do they put new wine into old wineskins, or else the wineskins break, the wine is spilled, and the wineskins are ruined.
 But they put new wine into new wineskins, and both are preserved." ## A Girl Restored to Life and a Woman Healed

 ###### 18
 While He spoke these things to them, behold, a ruler came and worshiped Him, saying, "My daughter has just died, but come and lay Your hand on her and she will live."